Tom Hom

-Thomas E. Hom (born February 15, 1927) is an American politician in the state of California.
+Thomas Edward Hom (born Hom Cheuck Ngee; February 15, 1927) is an American politician in the state of California.
 In 1963 he became the first non-caucasian elected to the San Diego City Council.
 He served in the California State Assembly from 1968 to 1970.
 Hom represented the 79th Assembly District; he was the second Asian American elected to the California State Legislature.

 Background and early life

-Hom's father came to the United States, when he was only 15 years old with little cash aboard the Manchuria in 1909, changing his name to David due to influence from Presbyterian missionaries in China.
+Hom's father came to the United States when he was only 15 years old with little cash aboard the Manchuria in 1909, changing his name to David due to influence from Presbyterian missionaries in China.
 In all he fathered 12 children.
 Hom's father named him after Thomas Edison; he also named his other children after notable Americans, such as Francis Scott Key and Paul Revere.
 Hom's mother died when Tom was four years old and his father died when Tom was 12.
 Prior to entering kindergarten, Hom was unable to speak English.

 Beginning at the age of 15, he began to work at the family business, David Produce Company, and then graduated from San Diego High School.
 During World War II, Hom worked on a farm which his family had taken over from a Japanese American family; the farm was located on the present site of SDCCU Stadium.
 In 1947, he moved to North Park with his stepmother, overcoming racial covenants which would have barred them.
 Before becoming a politician Hom held multiple jobs, including work in food service, agriculture, and broadcasting.
 Taking classes at night, Hom went on to earn a degree in business administration from the University of California, San Diego.